 |Car insurance company||Poor||Average||Good||Excellent|

 Young drivers pay the highest car insurance rates because they are riskier to insure.
 If you are recently licensed or are adding a teen driver to your policy, in general, Geico is going to be a cheaper option than USAA for newly licensed teen drivers.
 In the table below, you can see each company’s average annual premium for full coverage auto insurance based on age:

 |Car insurance company||Age 16*||Age 18||Age 25||Age 30||Age 40||Age 60|

 *16-year-old cost when added to parents’ policy, 18-year-old renter

 Rates by driving record

 Geico vs. USAA car insurance rates differ based on your driving record.
 Whether you have a clean driving record or not, USAA is likely going to be the most affordable option.
-You can see the average rates from each company for drivers with a clean record, one speeding ticket, one accident and DUI in the table below:
+In the table below, we show the average rates from each company for drivers with a clean record, one speeding ticket, one accident and a DUI conviction:

 |Car insurance company||Clean driving record||Speeding ticket||Accident||DUI conviction|